How to mine Bitcoin: A beginner’s guide to mine BTC

 The number of hashes produced in a second is commonly referred to as the “hash rate” and it is an important performance measurement for mining devices.

-There are two other main factors that should be considered when purchasing a Bitcoin mining device.
+Two other factors should be considered when purchasing a Bitcoin mining device.
 One is the electricity consumption, measured in watts.
 Between two devices that produce the same number of hashes, the one that uses the least electricity will be more profitable.

 Bitcoin has a fairly vibrant ecosystem of ASIC manufacturers, which often differ on these three parameters.
 Some may produce more efficient but also more expensive ASICs, while others make lower-performing hardware that comes at a cheaper price.
 Before analyzing which device is best suited for your needs, it is important to understand the other factors influencing profits from Bitcoin mining.